December 7, 2017 by

 Looking at the holiday season through the lens of Alzheimer’s disease can seem to be anything but merry and bright.
 Family caregivers may be bogged down with care duties, and the disruption to routine can result in more distress for a person experiencing the impact of dementia.

 However, with a bit of creative thinking and modification of expectations, the holiday season can offer meaning and fulfillment to family members who are factoring in dementia this year.
-At Home Independent Living’s experienced Alzheimer’s care professionals provide the following advice:
+At Home Independent Living’s experienced Alzheimer’s care professionals provide the following advice for managing the holidays for seniors with dementia:

 - It is important to take time for personal care.
 First and foremost, it’s vital for family members to uphold a healthy lifestyle in order to provide the very best care for their senior loved one – and to prevent caregiver burnout.
 Designate a fixed time daily for an uninterrupted enjoyable activity along the lines of curling up by the fire to read, writing in a journal, doing exercises, engaging in a favorite pastime, walking the dog, etc.